PART I

 “Nothing… drives the morale and engagement of a team more than winning… People want to win.
 They want to make a contribution that matters.” – Sean Covey and Chris McChesney

-- Gamify execution: Transforming business priorities into a game with visible goals, scoreboards, and milestones can sustain team energy and commitment.
+- Gamify execution by turning business priorities into a game with visible goals, milestones, and scoreboards to sustain energy and focus.

-- DISCIPLINE 5: Empower the team to act on lead measures: Lead measures, unlike lag measures, predict success and empower teams to take action that directly influences outcomes.
+- Discipline 5: Focus on lead measures, which predict success and empower teams to take proactive actions that influence outcomes.

 Tools